hashgraph/hedera-improvement-proposal/HIP/hip-0000-merged-scheduling.md

 since there is always a chance that the involved parties _really_ wanted two separate transactions, and only "collided" by accident.

-However, in some cases the scheduling parties can arrange to avoid any accidental scheduling collisions.
-In this case, if two or more parties submit `ScheduleCreate`s with the same transaction, the network would better serve their needs by "merging" all the provided signatures into the same scheduled transaction.
+However, in some cases the scheduling parties can arrange to avoid any accidental collisions.
+In this case, when two or more parties submit `ScheduleCreate`s with the same transaction, the network can better serve their needs by "merging" all the provided signatures into the same scheduled transaction.

 In this HIP we propose a single new protobuf field `ScheduleCreateTransactionBody#merge_with_identical_schedule`